aibrite/jdash-docs/src/backend/nodejs-dev.md

     })
 }
 ```
-Uncomment this function when page loads / user creates a new dashboard so that dashboard list is updated.
+Note that this function is commented on Step 5.
+Uncomment this, when page loads / user creates a new dashboard, so that the dashboard list is updated.

 ### Step 7: Download source code
 Source code of this guide can be found at this [GitHub Repo](https://github.com/aibrite/jdash-nodejs-tutorial).